Facebook cuts off Russian disinformation campaign in Ukraine

 At the same time, the social network contended with escalating efforts by Russian authorities to slow down or block people from using their services in Russia.
+Russia announced that it was placing limits on people’s abilities to access Facebook last week in retaliation for Facebook clamping down on Russian state-controlled media services.
+Facebook said that the Russian government retaliated because Facebook had fact-checked misinformation published on state-owned media pages on its site.
+Facebook then blocked Russian state-controlled media outlets from running advertising, as has YouTube, which belongs to Google.

-Facebook has blocked Russian state-controlled media outlets from running advertising, as has YouTube, which belongs to Google.
-Executives have discussed whether to comply with government requests to further punish the media outlets for sharing misinformation and propaganda about Russia’s invasion of neighboring Ukraine, according to a tweet by Facebook’s president for global affairs Nick Clegg on Sunday.
+Now executives are discussing whether to comply with government requests to further punish the media outlets for sharing misinformation and propaganda about Russia’s invasion of neighboring Ukraine, according to a tweet by Facebook’s president for global affairs Nick Clegg on Sunday.
 The European Commission appeared to demand that Facebook and other services block them entirely when it announced a ban of Russian state outlets this weekend.

+The EU state media ban presents a complicated political challenge for tech platforms like Facebook and YouTube.
+Channels and accounts controlled by Russian government-sponsored media services such as RT and Sputnik command tens of millions of followers around the globe, and Russia sees them as critical for spreading information that bolsters the government’s priorities.
+Banning these channels would likely provoke further retaliation on the part of Russia, experts say, initiating a complete shutdown of social media services that dissidents and others rely on to communicate with one another.

-The influence operation involved 40 accounts and pages on Facebook and its photo-sharing service Instagram which pretended to be associated with news outlets in the Ukrainian capitol of Kyiv.
+The influence operation Facebook said it disrupted involved 40 accounts and pages on Facebook and its photo-sharing service Instagram which pretended to be associated with news outlets in the Ukrainian capitol of Kyiv.

 This small operation, Facebook said, ran a handful of websites masquerading as independent news outlets and published claims about the West betraying Ukraine and Ukraine being a failed state.
 The accounts had fewer than 4,500 followers on Facebook and Instagram combined.